 All the things unsaid explores a personal narrative of reconciliation with my family through the process of making photographs.

-The portraits of my family, from whom I have spent a decade estranged— my mother, brother, niece and nephew (the past) accompany images of my husband and beloved animals (the present) —combined with landscapes which hold significant meaning in my personal history.
-The images combine to create a photobook that images ways of seeing through grief.
+The portraits of my family, from whom I have spent a decade estranged— my mother, brother, niece and nephew (the past) accompany images of my husband and beloved animals (the present).
+These images are combined with landscapes that hold significant meaning in my personal history.
+Through photographing these subjects the work becomes an expression of identity and how grief reshapes it.